-The Hill School of Wilmington has much to celebrate this year!
-When the school's doors first opened at St. James Parish ten years ago this fall, only six students were enrolled in the academic program.
+The Hill School of Wilmington has had much to celebrate this year!
+When the school's doors first opened at St. James Parish ten years ago this past fall, only six students were enrolled in the academic program.
 Since then the school has grown substantially, with current enrollment at 52 students and growing.
 This number is in addition to students enrolled in the summer and two tutoring programs.
 Furthermore, the Hill School serves as a beacon to the community through its outreach program by offering workshops to parents, teachers, and administrators who need more information and resources on learning differences.

 While the school itself has grown, the heart of the mission remains to educate and empower students with learning differences so they can thrive not only academically, but emotionally and socially.
 When students first come to the Hill School of Wilmington, they often have experienced many challenges in their previous classroom settings, impacting their self-esteem and confidence.
 Through research-based, multisensory structured language methodology based on the Orton-Gillingham approach, students learn reading, written language, and math with a 4:1 student/faculty ratio which allows close student-teacher interaction.
 In this intimate academic setting, students are able to learn the strategies they need to succeed while growing in confidence.